PageRAG Data Ingestion with Docling & ChromaDB

 Each page combined with its metadata into a Document and stored in ChromaDB

-The ingestion function ties everything together: skip already-processed files, extract pages, attach metadata to each page as a Document, and add the documents to the vector store.
+The ingestion function ties everything together.
+It skips processed files, extracts pages, tags each page as a Document, and adds them to the vector store.

 PYTHON